ceramicnetwork/js-did/website/docs/introduction.md

-# Welcome to DIDs
+# Welcome to `js-did`

-DIDs are composed of a set of packages to interact with and manage DIDs.
+`js-did` is a monorepo of packages that provide APIs to interact with and manage DIDs.